 The History of Sage

-As highlighted above, sage has been used for most of human history as an herbal healing agent.
-The plant is native to the countries around the Mediterranean sea and has been used for thousands of years.
+The sage plant is native to the countries around the Mediterranean sea and has been used for thousands of years.
 Ancient Greeks and Romans prized sage.
 Many historical accounts about the herb exist thousands of years after the fall of both empires.1 The Greeks and Romans considered sage sacred, stockpiling large stores, producing its essential oil through steam distillation, and using it in monuments and temples.
-Ancient Egyptians, on the other hand, used sage as a fertility solution, either by applying it topically or by boiling it into tea.2

 Historical records indicate that some groups used sage for preserving meat and other foodstuffs.
 This made it one of the most important herbs on the Silk Road.
 Charlemagne himself mandated that be sage planted throughout Germany in 812 AD for use in medicine and trade.3

-The biochemicals that make up sage include, but aren’t limited to, a-pinene, camphene, b-pinene, myrcene, limonene, 1,8-cineole, A-thujone, B-thujone, camphor, linalool, bornyl acetate, and borneol.4 This diverse collection of volatile oils, flavonoids, phenolic acids, and terpenes provides sage with its healing and restorative properties.
+The biochemicals that make up sage include, but aren’t limited to, a-pinene, camphene, b-pinene, myrcene, limonene, 1,8-cineole, A-thujone, B-thujone, camphor, linalool, bornyl acetate, and borneol.4 This diverse collection of volatile oils, flavonoids, phenolic acids, and terpenes provides sage with many properties.

 Uses for Sage Essential Oil